Matthew Dodds

-Matthew Dodds (born 29 August 1989) is an Australian figure skater who completes in pair skating and men's singles.
+Matthew Dodds (born 29 August 1989) is an Australian figure skater who competes in pair skating and men's singles.
 As a pair skater with partner Paris Stephens, he is the 2013 Skate Down Under champion, the 2016 Volvo Open Cup silver medalist, and a four-time Australian national champion (2013-2015, 2017).

 With former partner Emma Greensill, he is the 2012 Australian national champion, and the 2011 Australian junior national silver medalist.